-- That a standalone facility for independent higher education providers be made available for the purpose of fulfilling the requirements of the Threshold Standards with respect to research and scholarship. - That the independent sector be able to compete for research funding alongside the public sector on an equal basis (with the exception of NHMRC grants).
+- 8.1 That a standalone facility for independent higher education providers be made available for the purpose of fulfilling the requirements of the Threshold Standards with respect to research and scholarship. - 8.2 That the independent sector be able to compete for research funding alongside the public sector on an equal basis (with the exception of NHMRC grants).

-44 Policy and regulatory frameworks addressing research and scholarship obligations need to be capable of dealing with provider types in a flexible manner reflecting their vastly different characteristics and degrees of maturity.39
+Policy and regulatory frameworks addressing research and scholarship dealing with provider types in a flexible manner reflecting their vastly different characteristics and degrees of maturity.